My OpenLearn Profile

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- outline a range of different reasons – social, personal, health, economic, family-based – that cause children to be separated from their families of origin and to live in different settings;
+- outline a range of different reasons – social, personal, health, economic, family-based – that cause children to be separated from their families of origin and to live in different settings

-- demonstrate the development of key transferable study skills including the ability to summarise arguments, learn from personal experience, and apply theory to issues and dilemmas in practice;
+- demonstrate the development of key transferable study skills including the ability to summarise arguments, learn from personal experience, and apply theory to issues and dilemmas in practice

-- interpret and make use of data about the numbers and locations of children living in different settings in the UK;
+- interpret and make use of data about the numbers and locations of children living in different settings in the UK

-- describe how additional attention needs to be paid to particular groups of children living in different settings.
+- describe how additional attention needs to be paid to particular groups of children living in different settings

 - Learning outcomes